facebook/watchman/website/_docs/compatibility.markdown

   are meaningful (x.y), with the third component always zero.
 * The version after 3.9 is expected to be 4.0.
 The version number string reported by these versions will be 3.9.0 and 4.0.0 respectively.

+*Since 3.8.*

+`watchman` introduces [capabilities](capabilities.html) to describe new or optional features.
+You can use the [expanded version command]( /watchman/docs/cmd/version.html) to query capabilities and avoid building knowledge of version numbers in your client application(s).